SirRazac/SirRazac/README.md

 👋 **Welcome to my GitHub profile!**

-I am SirRazac, an enthusiastic developer with a passion for innovation and technology.
-Here, I share my projects to explore problem-solving and expand my knowledge.
+I am SirRazac, a newcomer to the tech industry and a passionate learner on my journey to becoming an enthusiastic developer.
+I’m exploring various technologies, working on projects, and constantly expanding my knowledge to solve real-world problems.

 📈 **My Focus Areas**

+- **Full-Stack Web Development**: Building interactive and high-performance frontends with React, as well as developing robust backends and databases for a complete application experience.
-- **IoT Development**: From hardware to the cloud.
+- **IoT Development**: From hardware to the cloud, exploring the integration of IoT devices with cloud platforms.
-- **Web Development**: Interactive and high-performance frontends with React.
-- **Data Structures & Algorithms**: Solving complex problems with structured thinking.

 📁 **My Projects**